microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 }
 ```

-And finish coding this application by adding a Spring MVC controller called `WeatherController`:
+3. And finish coding this application by adding a Spring MVC controller called `WeatherController.java`:

 ```java
 package com.example.demo;